AKapaldo/OfficeConvert/README.md

 # OfficeConvert
-Batch file conversion tool for xls and doc files.
+Batch file conversion tool for xls and doc files to convert to new formats xlsx and docx..